xavierjefferson/SerializableMail/README.md

 This means that if you're interested in serializing the contents of a mail message to binary, XML, or JSON, you're normally going to be out of luck.

-Snork.SerializableMail does implicit conversions from the built-in .NET types to instances of classes that will serialize just fine.
+Snork.SerializableMail does implicit conversions from the built-in .NET types to instances of substitute classes that will serialize just fine.
 This includes addresses, text encoding settings, and even the attachments.

+These substitute classes also do implicit conversions **back** to the objects in the System.Net.Mail namespace, with all properties, so it's just as easy to deserialize any serialized messages and send them using `SmtpClient.Send`.

 ## Sample Code (needs Newtonsoft.JSON package)
     using System;